Entry rules

 Examples:

-"Start with a risk of 0.5%, then decrease it by 10% when a trade is losing and increase it by 5% when a trade is winning."
+"Start with a 0.5% risk, then reduce it by 10% when a trade is losing and increase it by 5% when a trade is winning."

-"Invest $50 in Bitcoin every week.
+"Invest $50 in Bitcoin each week.
 If BTC's price is below its 200-day moving average, double my investment."

 With Obside, your trading decisions can be influenced by the behavior of other assets.
 You can thus trigger orders based on conditions observed in another market.

-This capability allows you to implement inter-market strategies and integrate correlation analyses directly into your rules.
+This capability enables the implementation of cross-market strategies and the integration of correlation analyses directly into your rules.

 Example: